 Frida Kahlo was more than just meets the brows.
 The Mexican artist had a life full of pain, romance and above all, powerful artistic talent.
-But, there’s a few things you might not have known…
+But here are a few things you might not have known…

-- Born with the name Magdalena Carmen Frieda Kahlo y Calderón, she only changed her around 1935 and changed it to Frieda which comes from the German word for ‘peace’, Friede.
+She was born Magdalena Carmen Frieda Kahlo y Calderón: she only changed her name to Frieda in 1935, which comes from the German word for peace, ‘Friede’.

-- Kahlo was bisexual and both her and her husband Diego had multiple affairs during the length of their two marriages (divorcing and remarrying in the space of a year).
+Kahlo was bisexual and both she and her husband Diego had multiple affairs during the length of their two marriages (divorcing and remarrying in the space of a year).

-- Her last diary entry read as follows, “I hope exit is joyful and I hope never to come back.”
+Her last diary entry read, “I hope exit is joyful and I hope never to come back.”